Sri Lanka Country Summary

 Economy

-Sri Lanka is a lower middle-income country with a population of approximately 22 million, currently recovering from an economic crisis that led to political turmoil in 2022.
-The economy showed signs of recovery with a 1.6% growth in real GDP in the third quarter of 2023, although it contracted by 2.3% for the entire year.
-Key challenges include high poverty levels, income inequality, and a weak balance of payments, exacerbated by reduced earnings from major exports like apparel and ongoing debt restructuring negotiations.
+Sri Lanka is a lower middle-income country with a population of approximately 22 million, currently recovering from an economic crisis that caused significant political upheaval in 2022.
+The economy showed signs of recovery with a 1.6 percent year-on-year GDP growth in the third quarter of 2023, although it contracted by 2.3 percent for the entire year.
+Key challenges include high poverty levels, income inequality, and a weak balance of payments, with major export categories like apparel experiencing significant declines.

 Buy Full Sri Lanka Report